Triferic (Route Not Applicable)

 Uses For Triferic

-Ferric pyrophosphate citrate is used as an iron replacement to maintain hemoglobin in patients with chronic kidney disease who are on dialysis.
+Ferric pyrophosphate citrate is used as an iron replacement to prevent anemia in patients with chronic kidney disease who are on dialysis.

 This medicine is available only with your doctor's prescription.